GoRemoteCloud/Go-Remote-Cloud-SOC-Photos/GRC Incident Management.md

-# Module 4 - Incident Management
+# GO Remote Cloud - Incident Management

-#### 🎓 Level: 300 (Intermediate)
-#### ⌛ Estimated time to complete this lab: 60 minutes

-This module guides you through the SOC Analyst experience using Microsoft Sentinel's incident management capabilities.
+This guide will walk throuhg a SOC Analyst experience using Microsoft Sentinel's incident management capabilities.

-#### Prerequisites

-This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as the data and the artifacts that we will be using in this module need to be deployed on your Microsoft Sentinel instance.

-### Exercise 1: Review Microsoft Sentinel incident tools and capabilities
+### Review Microsoft Sentinel incident tools and capabilities

 As a SOC analyst, the entry point to consume Security incidents (tickets) in Sentinel is the Incident page.